CHENEY RAIL TRAIL:

 Cheney Rail Trail:

-Note; Construction is planned to begin Spring 2026 and will extend the trail Northeast, to the Hop River SP Trail in Manchester and consist of stone-dust.
+Note; Construction is planned to begin in 2026 and will extend the trail Northeast, to the Hop River SP Trail in Manchester and consist of stone-dust.
 A pedestrian bridge will be built to cross Lydall Brook & about 10 parking spaces will be created on Old North Main St (behind the library).
 See; Map Below.

 To connect on-road, (Not recommended for kids on bikes) head left, along Main St, crossing Route 83 to N School St (low traffic).
 Cross Route 83 and continue along Sheldon Rd, then head right on Colonial Rd and pick up the Hop River SP Trail on your left after 1.3 miles.